Keeping Our Community Up to Date

 To ensure your safety, it is very important not to approach or touch the equipment or vehicles.

 We request that the public maintain a safety perimeter of at least 30 feet from vehicles and areas of work.
-If you have questions or concerns about vehicles or equipment in your neighborhood, please call our Construction Help Line at 970-674-7800.
+If you have questions or concerns about vehicles or equipment in your neighborhood, please call Customer Support at 970-207-7873.

 Directional boring is a low-impact way to install and connect underground utilities such as pipe and conduit.
 It is an alternative to the traditional construction method of trenching where crews open up large areas of ground for installation.